Ein HaShlosha: History

-The kibbutz was named in memory of three of the founding members who were killed during the 1948 Arab–Israeli War.
+The kibbutz was named in memory of three of the founding members who were killed during the 1948 Arab–Israeli War: Deborah Epstein, Yaakov Baruch and Avraham Geller.
 It was established during the 1950s by a Nahal group of Zionist youth from South America, members of the youth movement HaNoar HaTzioni, on lands of the former kibbutz Neve Yair (Neve Yair was established in 1949 by members of the Lehi but was abandoned in June 1950).

 During its first years the kibbutz suffered bombardment by the Egyptian army.
 Almost adjacent to the Gaza border with Khan Yunis, the kibbutz was regularly hit by Palestinian gunfire during the Gaza–Israel conflict in 2008.
 On 15 January 2008, an Ecuadorian volunteer, Carlos Chavez, was shot and killed by a Hamas sniper while working on the kibbutz.

 During Operation Protective Edge, at least 825 rockets were fired at the Eshkol region, where the kibbutz is located.
 In some cases, asbestos roofs were damaged after being hit with rocket fire.
 The kibbutz, being near the border, has a rocket alarm only 5 seconds before the probable hit.

 When there are tensions, villagers stay long hours and sometimes days in bomb shelters, being unable to leave it even for a short period of time.
 People reportedly said they were afraid to shower, and were unable to even cook.

+2023 attacks

+As part of the October 7 attacks, approximately 90 militants infiltrated the kibbutz, killing four civilians, looting, shooting, and burning houses.
+After a 5-month evacuation to Eilat, the kibbutz's 320 residents, including 92 children, returned in March 2024.